shubhra13/CryptoKnights/README.md

 - Interacting with the contract on the blockchain using Metamask.
 - Interact with the contract through a web pageto allow for voting and display important vote information.

-Below is the link detail:
+Below is the link to details hosted in github: https://shubhra13.github.io/CryptoKnights/
-https://shubhra13.github.io/CryptoKnights/